Submarine tender

 (back of picture), one of two submarine tenders maintained by the United States Navy.
 The attack submarine is in the foreground.

-A submarine tender, in British English a submarine depot ship, is a type of depot ship that supplies and supports submarines.
+A submarine tender, in British usage a submarine depot ship, is a type of depot ship that supplies and supports submarines.

 Development

 Transfer of a Polaris submarine-launched ballistic missile between the submarine tender and the ballistic missile submarine at Holy Loch, Dunoon, Scotland, in 1961.

 Submarines are small compared to most oceangoing vessels, and generally cannot carry large amounts of food, fuel, torpedoes, and other supplies, or a full array of maintenance equipment and personnel.
 The tender carries all these, and either meets submarines at sea to replenish them or provides these services while docked at a port near the submarines' operations zone.
 In some navies, the tenders were equipped with workshops for maintenance, and as floating dormitories with relief crews.

 With the increased size and automation of modern submarines, plus in some navies the introduction of nuclear power, tenders are no longer as necessary for fuel as they once were.